jidongxiao/CSCI1200-DataStructures/lectures/27_garbage_collection/README.md

 - std::scoped_ptr: (Boost) “Remembers” to delete things when they go out of scope.
 Alternate to auto_ptr.
 Cannot be copied.

+- std::auto_ptr: was C++98’s first smart pointer, but it's broken and removed now.

 ## 27.15 Exercise

 In the following [program](shared_ptr1.cpp), the use count will be printed 3 times.
 What exact value will be printed each time?